-The concern relates to the lack of formal assessment of student satisfaction with career counseling and advising.
-The school does not have a formal mechanism for assessing student satisfaction in these areas, however the self-study states that the school obtains feedback from students informally during Steering Committee meetings that include student members and general day-to-day interaction with the students.
-After reviewing the Steering Committee meeting minutes, site visitors were unable to verify this.
+Prior to the site visit, there was not a formal assessment of student satisfaction with career counseling and advising.
+Site visitors noted that the school does not have a formal mechanism for assessing student satisfaction in these areas, though the self-study states that the school obtains feedback from students informally during Steering Committee meetings that include student members and general day-to-day interaction with the students.
 The Medical Center administers a centralized exit survey to students, but it does not collect specific information about student advising and career counseling.
 Informal mechanisms may not be sufficient as the school grows.